-Take a step back from the plant and look at its structure and shape.
-Notice if it's growing spindly, looks fuller on one side then the other, or if it contains any diseased growth.
-Check for areas of potential new growth, known as "latent buds."
+Take a step back from your houseplant, and look at its structure and shape.
+Notice whether it is growing spindly, looks fuller on one side, or contains any diseased or dying foliage.
+Also, check for areas of potential new growth, known as "latent buds."
 Buds typically occur where the leaf joins the plant stem.

 Determine Your Tools

-If the plant's branches are thick, like those of an indoor tree, use pruning shears.
+If the plant's branches are thick, such as those of an indoor tree, use pruning shears.
 If they are slender, kitchen scissors may give you a cleaner cut.

 Remove Dead Matter

 Clip or pinch off dead leaves and stems.
-If stems have rotted at the root, pull them out and make sure to dry out the soil before the plant's next watering.
+If stems have rotted at the root, pull them out, and make sure to let the soil dry out before the plant's next watering.